-- Requirements for increased generation utility companies to procure higher percentages of power from renewable energy sources

-- Increased interest by utility companies, either as part of a renewable portfolio standard or to meet climate change-driven emission reductions; and merchant power companies - Increased electrical service demand due to larger population growth in southern California and the need to enhance system reliability in Southern California. - Increased supply to and from Mexico through Imperial County.
+- Increased requirements for utility companies to procure higher percentages of power from renewable energy sources, either as part of a renewable portfolio standard or to meet climate change-driven emission reductions; and - Increased electrical service demand due to larger population growth in southern California and the need to enhance system reliability.

-This Chapter of the GeothermalIn 2014, approximately 1,800 MW of renewable energy was being produced in Imperial County.
+In 2014, approximately 1,800 MW of renewable energy was being produced in Imperial County.
 Additional renewable energy projects that could increase the total amount of renewable energy generation have been processed and approved by the County.
 Approval of these and future renewable energy projects could increase the total renewable energy capacity located in Imperial County.
 The Desert Renewable Energy Conservation Plan (DRECP) has a renewable energy goal of up to 7,000 MW for Imperial County.